 And you probably don’t have strong habits around performing a regular legal check-up of your creative business.

-To help you form a new habit, this is the final post I did this year outlining a set of legal tasks you should complete in your creative business that quarter.
-(You can see the January tasks here, the April tasks here, and the July tasks here.)
+To help you form a new habit, this is the final quarterly post I did outlining a set of legal tasks you should complete in your creative business that quarter.
+(You can see the Q1 tasks here, the Q2 tasks here, and the Q3 tasks here.)

 To end the year with a bang, you are going to tackle between five and six legal tasks: